myminseok/pivotal-docs/healthwatch2/healthwatch2_app_dashobard2_metricstore.md

 ## Sample App Dashboard using Metric-store as a prometheus datasource in grafana

-NOTE: this custom healthwatch dashboard is experimental and intended to show how to integrate metric-store with grafana. the histogram chart doesn't reflect actual histogram chart yet and is required to set more tuning.
+NOTE: this custom healthwatch dashboard is experimental and intended to show how to integrate metric-store with grafana. the histogram chart doesn't reflect actual histogram chart yet and is required more tuning.

 ![image](./healthwatch2_app_dashboard2_metricstore3.png)